Introduction

 In a nutshell, BFF is built to allow client apps to have more friendly, flexible and manageable API to act as a proxy for the backend services.

 In a microservices architecture that’s quite important as it is also used as a scoped schema for different devices or platforms.
-For example, we could create a BFF API for Web
+For example, we could create a BFF API for Web, Mobile and Voice because each of these need different data and combinations of queries from the microservices.

 For example, an App could need interaction with different type of connectors (database, microservices, REST endpoints, external APIs, and so on)